mui/mui-x/docs/data/data-grid/export/export.md

 ## Print export

-### Modify the grid style
+### Modify the data grid style

-By default, the printed grid is equivalent to printing a page containing only the grid.
+By default, the printed grid is equivalent to printing a page containing only the data grid.
 To modify the styles used for printing, such as colors, you can either use the `@media print` media query or the `pageStyle` property of `printOptions`.

-For example, if the grid is in dark mode, the text color will be inappropriate for printing (too light).
+For example, if the data grid is in dark mode, the text color will be inappropriate for printing (too light).

 With media query, you have to start your `sx` object with `@media print` key, such that all the style inside are only applied when printing.